inci1kabak/PRODIGY_ML_01/README.md

 Multiple regression: More than one independent variable

+#### What is RMSE?
+RMSE (Root Mean Square Error) is a commonly used performance metric for evaluating regression models.
+It measures the average magnitude of the error between the predicted values and the actual values.

+##### Definition:
+RMSE is the square root of the average of the squared differences between the predicted values and the actual values.

+##### Interpretation:

+The lower the RMSE, the better the model’s predictions match the actual values.

+Since RMSE retains the units of the target variable, it is easy to interpret (e.g., in currency for house prices).

+RMSE is sensitive to outliers due to the squaring of errors, which gives more weight to larger errors.

+##### In Summary:
+RMSE provides a numerical estimate of how well a regression model performs.
+A lower RMSE value indicates a more accurate model.

 ##### Dataset:
 * SalePrice - the property's sale price in dollars.
 This is the target variable that you're trying to predict.
 * MSSubClass: The building class